phero-hq/phero/docs/commands.md

 - When in a directory with multiple samen-projects, it will run the appropriate one of the above for each project.
 - When there's no samen-project found in the current directory, or in one of the direct child directories in it, it will prompt to initiate one for you (not implemented yet).

 When you're in need of any custom options, you cannot use this shortcut.
-Use one of the commands following commands instead.
+Use one of the following commands instead.

 ### `npx samen server init` (not implemented yet)